Famous friends: Andy Reid and Kenny Chesney go way back

 KANSAS CITY, Mo.
 (WDAF) — A friendship between country star Kenny Chesney and Chiefs head coach Andy Reid?
 That’s the good stuff.

-106.5 The Wolf’s Codie Allen and Joshua James in Kansas City chatted with Chesney about how two big names in very different spheres go back more than a decade.
+Kansas City radio personalities Codie Allen and Joshua James chatted with Chesney about how two big names in very different spheres go back more than a decade.

 “I met Andy years ago when he was the head coach for the Eagles,” Chesney said.
 “My first couple years of playing the football stadium in Philidelphia, he would always meet me at their gym.”